book a free consulTATION today!

 Incorrect: “Use a sparkwave to clean your counters.”

-Your trademark should look the same every time customers see it.
+Your trademark should look and sound like itself everywhere customers see it.
 That means:

 Same spelling